vampirical/supple-sql/README.md

 await User.find({displayName: SQL.ilike('% power')});
 await User.find({id: SQL.lessEqual(5)});

-// ANDs and ORs can appear as both top level wheres and as values under field keys. await User.find(SQL.or({id: 1}, {id: 2}));
+// ANDs and ORs can appear as both top level wheres and as values under field keys, nested as deeply as you'd like. await User.find(SQL.or({id: 1}, {id: 2}));
 await User.find({id: SQL.or(1, 2)});